AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > Please note that [`$elemhide` modifier](#elemhide-modifier) can disable all cosmetic rules at once.

+> **Compatibility with different versions of AdGuard**
+>
-> **Compatibility with different versions of AdGuard.** Rules with `$specifichide` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser extension for Chrome, Firefox, Edge.
+> Rules with `$specifichide` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser extension for Chrome, Firefox, Edge.

 ### Advanced capabilities